-Anne has been a pioneer in the use of data analytics to make legal processes efficient and effective.
+Anne is an authority on the intersection of big data and the law, and she provides counsel to the firm’s clients on data-related issues, corporate responsibility, and risk management.
+She has been a pioneer in the use of data analytics to make legal processes efficient and effective.
 Today her perspective and practical experience are integrated within our White Collar Criminal Defense and Litigation practice groups, where she provides guidance on internal investigations and criminal defense matters.
-Her understanding of how to leverage digital technology in legal proceedings also benefits clients of the firm's Tech Group, and all client businesses requiring data-supported counsel.
+Her understanding of how to leverage digital technology in legal proceedings also benefits clients of The Tech Group and all client businesses requiring data-supported counsel.
 Moreover, she is equipped to counsel technology businesses struggling to keep pace with evolving regulations concerning data collection and processing.

 During her tenure as New Jersey’s attorney general (2007-2010), Anne served as the state’s chief law enforcement officer and led investigations into a range of matters including securities fraud and mortgage fraud.
 Anne also served as an assistant district attorney in Manhattan (1997-2001) and as a federal prosecutor in the Criminal Section of the U.S. Department of Justice’s Civil Rights Division (2001-2005).
 Her work at the DOJ earned recognitions including the Director’s Award and the Special Commendation for Outstanding Service.

 Anne’s achievements in legal tech include building the New York University School of Law’s Criminal Justice Lab, a project housed within the law school’s Center on the Administration of Criminal Law.
 From 2011 to 2015, she led the Criminal Justice Initiative at the Laura and John Arnold Foundation, where she spearheaded the creation, development, and national implementation of the Public Safety Assessment.

 Anne is a member of the American Law Institute and is on the board of directors of Covenant House International.